Skip to Content

 When your dog leans against you, it’s like a warm hug.
 This action means your dog trusts you and finds comfort in your presence.
 It’s their way of showing affection and seeking closeness.

-Like humans, dogs lean toward those they trust.
+Like humans, dogs lean towards those they trust.
 When your pup leans on you, it’s saying, “I feel safe with you.”
 It’s an expression of companionship and trust that speaks volumes.

 Following You Around